cwatersaudio/Scrimba---IntroReact/React Info Page Pt.. II/README.md

 Sort of a warmup exercise for the last Intro to React module in scrimba.
-Copied the code from the scrimba online coding platform but it doesn't work yet with Vite.